Orlando Arcia Preview, Player Props: Braves vs. Rockies

 Orlando Arcia At The Plate

-- Among the qualified hitters in baseball, he ranks 24th in batting average, 55th in on-base percentage, and 64th in slugging.
+- He ranks 22nd in batting average, 55th in on base percentage, and 66th in slugging among qualifying batters in MLB action.

+- Arcia is batting .353 with one homer during his last games and is on a four-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.